-As a traveller, don't we all wish the hotel onboarding process, door unlocking, room services, in-room amenities usage can be carried out digitally, seamlessly, without waiting in line or encountering awkward greetings.
+As a traveller, don't we all wish the hotel onboarding process, door unlocking, room services, and in-room amenities usage can be carried out digitally, seamlessly, without waiting in line or encountering awkward greetings?

 As a hotel operator, that is also a reality that every hotel strives to achieve, but the technology landscape could not meet up with market demands.

 Then came the COVID-19 pandemic, which took the entire world by surprise, accelerating digital transformation and the adoption of emerging technologies.
-During this ongoing health crisis, coming in close contact with another person is highly undesirable.
+Coming in close contact with another person is highly undesirable during this ongoing health crisis.

 To win back travellers and fill up rooms again, implementing strict cleaning and sanitisation regime is not enough.
 Hotels must create a contactless environment in areas that guests frequent the most and look for new opportunities to generate sustainable revenues with the help of suitable technologies.

 Read more: Measuring the impacts of COVID-19 on the Hospitality industry